Chris-Luong/comp3331/ass/ass_notes.md

 ## Timestamps

-Check the top of spec for format.
+Check 3.2 authentication for format.
 Could have error message with the proper format

 ## SRB

 - check if usename exists
 - User cannot create a room with themselves
     - error message if usernames are the same, check spec

-## OUT

-Could use a try and except for the OUT to test the case where the user exits terminal without logging out first.
-Will server just crash normally?

 ## UPD